grumpycatyo-collab/literate-system/lab_2/README.md

 ### Conclusions
 The implementation of structural design patterns has significantly improved the donut manufacturing system:

-The Decorator Pattern provides a flexible way to add new features and modify costs without changing the core donut classes.
+- The **Decorator Pattern** provides a flexible way to add new features and modify costs without changing the core donut classes.
-The Facade Pattern simplifies the system's usage by providing a clean, high-level interface for common operations.
+- The **Facade Pattern** simplifies the system's usage by providing a clean, high-level interface for common operations.
-The Adapter Pattern enables seamless integration with external systems by converting between different data formats.
+- The **Adapter Pattern** enables seamless integration with external systems by converting between different data formats.

 These patterns work together to create a more flexible and maintainable system while keeping the code organized and easy to understand.
-The structural patterns have helped in:

-Adding new functionality without modifying existing code Simplifying complex operations for clients
-Making the system more adaptable to external integrations

 The implementation demonstrates how structural patterns can be effectively used to enhance system architecture while maintaining clean and maintainable code.